ReubenLow/sep2/README.md

-# "Name of the System" Software Documentation
+# "E.A.S.Y (EveBot Automated Solution, Why?)"
+Software Documentation

-## "Name of the System" Description
+## "(EveBot Automated Solution, Why?)"
+Description
 The system consist of **key components reflecting functionalities** that is the
   + Pixy Camera for positional guidance
   + PrintHead/X Axis Carriage for X Axis Movement